Eunoia1729/miscellaneous/README.md

 # miscellaneous
 spasibo github!
-This is just a miscellanoues respirotary.Nothing more. :) poka !
+This is just a miscellanoues repository.
+Nothing more. :) poka !